helium/HIP/0000-pausing-new-cbrs-deployments.md

 The implementation of this proposal will stunt the growth of the CBRS network; however, it should increase the focus to Wi-Fi deployments, which are usable by the network's service provider customers today.

 ## Deployment Impact
-Upon 30 days after passing, Nova/Freedomfi will have to stop accepting CPI submissions for new radios that have not yet been onboarded to the MOBILE Network.
-Additionally, a burn mechanism will need to be created to allow grandfathered radios to pay a $25 MOBILE burn fee for new CPI submissions.
+Upon 30 days after passing, Nova/Freedomfi will have to stop accepting CPI submissions for new outdoor radios that have not yet been onboarded to the MOBILE Network.
+Additionally, a method to prevent new indoor radios from registering with SAS will need to be implemented by Nova/Freedomfi.
+As radio identities are not stored on-chain, there are no on-chain changes required to prohibit CBRS radios from being onboarded.

-As radio identities are not stored on chain, there are no on-chain changes required to prohibit CBRS radios from being onboarded.
+Lastly, a burn mechanism will need to be created to allow grandfathered outdoor radios to pay a $25 MOBILE burn fee for new CPI submissions.

 ## Success Metrics
 The primary success metric will be to stop future CBRS deployments until CBRS is a usable/viable offload ramp for one of our service provider customers.